thehanriver/ESP-Team-Projects/quest-3/report.md

 The raspberry pi recieves ESP32 data at its port 1234.
 The Nodejs application reads the incoming data and displays it on a webpage and sends back the LED status to the ESP.

+Improvements:
+1) Z acceleration drops to 0 or goes to 20 sometimes.
+Should be able to average the values every 10 readings so that it will be more consistent with ~10 M/S^2
+2) Send packets for led status and data seperately with led status being 100 ms and data every 1 s.
+This will reduce LED_status lag.
+3) When refreshing browser, keep last 20 points and graph it.
+Currently, the graphs restart everytime when refreshed.
+4) Sync the button texts with Socket.io.
+When two users press button, buttons go out of sync which is a problem for controlling LED.

 ## Sketches and Photos
 <center><img src="./images/ece444.png" width="25%" /></center>